 The F-150 was the only truck to remain intact in the driver footwell area, which was crushed on impact in the other four vehicles.
 In a comparative real-life crash scenario, a driver would have sustained serious injuries in the lower extremities in the four trucks that fared poorly in the IIHS test.
 These results speak heavily of the safety advantages of vehicles made with optimally heat-treated aluminum.

 A truck with an aluminum body will get more mileage per gallon thanks to the reduced amount of weight that the body places on the tires.
-An aluminum body can reduce the overall weight of a truck by roughly 50 percent.
+An aluminum body can reduce the overall weight of the body by roughly 50 percent.
 Likewise, the fuel efficiency of an aluminum-bodied truck is eight to 10 percent greater than that of a steel-bodied truck.

 A heavier truck, by contrast, will place greater amounts of weight on the tires.
 Consequently, the heavier weight can result in a shorter lifespan for the tires and a reduced payload capacity.
 The more weight tires must endure, the harder it becomes for them to roll, especially when you drive on inclines.